abubalo/swift-invoice/README.md

 npm start

-Access InvoiceGenius in your browser at http://localhost:3000.
+Access Swift Invoice in your browser at http://localhost:3000.

 ```
 ## Configuration

-InvoiceGenius requires the following environment variables to be set:
+Swift Invoice requires the following environment variables to be set:

     API_KEY - Your API key for authentication.
     DATABASE_URL - URL for connecting to your database.